michelsazevedo/milo/README.md

 	- mix ecto.migrate
 	- mix run priv/repo/seeds.exs

-3.Finally, start your local server with `mix phx.server` and milo should be up and running on your localhost!
+3. Finally, start your local server with `mix phx.server` and milo should be up and running on your localhost!

 4. Aaaaand, you can run the automated tests suite running a `mix test` with no other parameters!